-According to CADE's Internal Rules, the settlement process may be initiated through a proposal submitted by the defendant, which must be addressed to the Reporting Commissioner if the case is already at the Tribunal, or to the DG if it is still at the DG.
+According to CADE's Internal Rules and the Settlement Guidelines issued by CADE in 2016 the settlement process may be initiated through a proposal submitted by the defendant, which must be addressed to the Reporting Commissioner if the case is already at the Tribunal, or to the DG if it is still at the DG.
 Alternatively, if the case is still at the DG, the DG may also initiate the settlement process by proactively approaching the defendant to negotiate a settlement.